Sovietsupporter69/Tenant-landlord-system/database/docs.md

 ## setup python

 1) navigate to this folder
-2) create a venv with python
+2) create a venv with python using `py -m venv .venv` in the root folder
 3) run `pip install requirements.txt`

 ## create database tables